-'Social purpose' for £50m business cash
+Firms to pass key tests to access £50m pot

 The whole thrust of his argument is about trying to use incentives to change the behaviour of some businesses.

-It raises questions about how bureaucratic that government help could become, but there might also be tensions about fair work means.
+It raises questions about how bureaucratic that government help could become, but there might also be tensions about what fair work means.

 Businesses have complained that government takes too long to decide whether to award a loan or a grant; they would not want that decision making to become even slower.